 Note for facilitators: Remember that everyone is an individual and is not defined by their disability.
 Some people with disabilities, through their own choice, do not wish to see themselves or be identified as disabled.
 For example, some people with hearing impairment identify as a Deaf person with a unique culture and language (sign language), and don't identify as having a disability-they just use a different language.

-Equally, a person who acquires a mild hearing loss as they become older may not identity as having a disability.
-This is less stigmatized in society and technology can help them minimize the impact of this impairment.
+Equally, a person who acquires a mild hearing loss as they become older may not identify as having a disability.
+This impairment is less stigmatized in society, and technology can help them minimize its impact.